 Jon Santiago is a photographer based in the Bronx, New York.
 His work focuses on long term projects that explore questions surrounding environment, power dynamics, and community.

-Nolan Ryan Trowe is an artist based in the United States.
-He is interested in exploring the mystery of what it means to be a human being.
+Nolan Trowe is interested in exploring the mystery of what it means to be a human being, more than any other thing.

 Oscar B. Castillo is a freelance documentary photographer based in France and Venezuela.
 He is particularly interested in urban subcultures and the impact of violence in his home city of Caracas.